Unleash the Power of Platform Strategies

 Geoffrey is a professor at Dartmouth College where he also serves as Director of the Master of Engineering Management Program.
 In addition, he is a Research Fellow at MIT’s Initiative for the Digital Economy and frequent co-author with Marshall Van Alstyne.
 He has contributed to industrial organization economics as co-developer of the theory of “two-sided” markets.
 The National Science Foundation, the Department of Energy, and numerous corporations have supported his research.
 Parker is a frequent speaker at academic conferences and industry events and advises senior leaders on their organization’s platform strategies.
 He received his BS from Princeton and his MS and PhD from MIT.

-Andrei is the author of “Finding the Platform in Your Product” (2017) and a Visiting Associate Professor of Technological Innovation, Entrepreneurship, and Strategic Management at the MIT Sloan School of Management since July 2016.
-Previously, he was an Associate Professor in the Strategy group at Harvard Business School.
-In 2012, he took a leave of absence from Harvard in order to work full-time at Intuit, helping with its strategic transformation from a product-focused company into a platform company.
+Andrei is the author of “The Best Way for Netflix to Keep Growing” (2018) and “Finding the Platform in Your Product” (2017).
+Andrei is an Associate Professor of Information Systems at Boston University’s Questrom School of Business.
+Previously, he was an Associate Professor in the Strategy group at Harvard Business School and in the Technological Innovation, Entrepreneurship and Strategic Management at MIT Sloan.
+He is a leading expert on platform businesses, having published over 20 articles on various aspects of platform strategy in economics, strategy and management journals.
+On the consulting side, Andrei works with both startups attempting to platform businesses (e.g. CoachUp, Drizly, LexInsight, TCGplayer) and large companies seeking to turn products into platforms (e.g. Equifax, Intuit).
 Andrei holds a PhD in economics from Princeton University and did his undergraduate studies at the Ecole Polytechnique in France.
 He is a citizen of Romania, France and the United States.